carolinedunn/AIY_Kit-LED-Servo/README.md

 > Ok Google, All lighs off.

 # Project 2 - Control 2 Servo Motors
-1. Connect 2 servo motors per this wiring diagram.
+1. Connect one servo motor to GPIO26, and the second servo motor to GPIO6.
+You may need to solder header pins to the AIY Voice Hat.
+Wiring Diagram shown below.

 ![alt text](https://github.com/carolinedunn/AIY_Kit-LED-Servo/blob/master/Servo%20Wiring%20Diagram.jpg)